 Since 2008, the Centre for Sustainable Healthcare (CSH) has worked with healthcare providers, health boards and trusts to create more sustainable healthcare systems.
 We provide a variety of resources, tools, networks and training programmes to assist organisations in developing and implementing their Decarbonisation Action Plans, measuring impact using 'triple bottom line' (environmental, social, and financial) metrics and collaborating with external partners across the wider integrated care system.a Please get in touch with us if you would like to discuss this further.

 [For healthcare organisations in England, please view our Green Plan resources here.
 For healthcare organisations in Scotland, please view our Sustainability Strategy resources here.
 Healthcare organisations outside of NHS England and NHS Wales looking to develop their sustainability plans may also find the below resources useful.]

 Table 1.
 Decarbonisation Action Plan sections matched to CSH resources

 CSH has partnered with Health Education England's elearning for healthcare platform to provide free elearning modules to all staff groups.
-These modules are also applicable to the Welsh context and take approximately 30 minutes to complete.
-They include certificates that can be downloaded.
+They are open to anyone in the UK and are also applicable to the Welsh context.
+Each module takes approximately 30 minutes to complete and includes a certificates that can be downloaded.

 - ‘Building a Net Zero NHS' raises awareness about the demands and opportunities of a sustainable healthcare system.
 It presents a short animated film about a healthcare worker discovering the existing work on preventing climate change in the health system.
 It includes interactive activities that reinforce key information and case studies of successful projects